 In his blog the Art of Advocacy, Baltimore lawyer Paul Mark Sandler suggests a counter to the slippery slope argument: “The ‘slippery slope’ argument falsely assumes that once you take a moderate first step in a particular direction, a catastrophic chain of events will follow.
-In many cases, a better metaphor would be a staircase with many safe steps along the way.”
+Most times, a better metaphor would be a staircase with many safe steps along the way.”
 (No link to this blog because, like many legal blogs, it died a premature death.)

-Believe me, I know plaintiffs’ lawyers have made the slippery slope argument as well.
+Believe me, I know plaintiffs’ lawyers have made the slippery slope argument.
 I have myself.
 But it seems like more of an argument I hear from defense lawyers.

 Slippery Slope and the NRA

-For the last 80 years, the NRA has been able to fend off gun control legislation with the slippery slope argument to the point of suppressing legislation that even its own members support.
+For the last 80 years, the NRA has fended off gun control legislation with the slippery slope argument to the point of suppressing legislation that even its own members support.
 The perfect example is background checks to buy a gun.
 Most NRA members support a background check to buy a gun.
-They may like owning guns but they don’t like crazy people owning guns.
+They may enjoy owning guns, but they don’t like crazy people owning guns.
 A stunning 96% of all Americans support such legislation.
 Is there anything that 96% of us agree on in 2019?
 But the NRA still opposes the legislation and SUCCESSFULLY opposes any comprehensive background check bill.

 It is the slippery slope argument.
 “I think what they’ll do is turn this universal check on the law-abiding into a universal registry of law-abiding people,” warned Wayne LaPierre, the NRA’s executive vice president.
 “Obamacare wasn’t a tax until they wanted it to be a tax.”
 They are against banning cop-killer bullets because it is a “Trojan horse” to a backdoor national gun control scheme.

 I don’t begrudge people and their lobbying groups.
 But these groups don’t represent all of us or even their members.
 When they have oversized powers, the results are not so good.